sallydkang/PROJECT01/README.md

 - users "answers" would have to equal the name of the image in the array.
 - After the user inputs the right answer, another image from the array will show and repeat.
 - Each picture will give points which is stored to userScore that will add up in the end.
-- userScore is stored in the Highscore section.
+- userScore is stored with the name input value and is recorded on the highscore array.

 **CIRCLE**